fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 # HIST 1105: Readings & Assignments

+### Submitting work
+All work will be submitted on UNM Learn, either through the discussion board or via a quiz.

 ### A note about deadlines
 Everything you need to turn in is listed in a red box.
 Most weeks have short reading quizzes or reflections due on specified days to keep everyone moving along together and space out the work.
 But I am also aware that sh!t happens and takes up valuable time unexpectedly.
 If need be, you can submit work up to TWO DAYS after the due date for full credit if the need arises.
 But this leeway should be used only as a last resort in the wake of unusual circumstances.
-Experience has taught me that too many students let things slide until the last weeks of the semester, so unless you've made arrangements with me (and please do!), work more than 2 days late will be scored a 0.
+Because there is a tendency to let things slide until the last weeks of the semester, unless you've made arrangements with me (and please do!), work more than 2 days late will be scored a 0.

+### Kinda under construction
+I'm always fiddling with the syllabus depending on what's going on in the class.
+I might swap out a reading or change up an assignment for the upcoming week.
+But the overall workload will remain the same, and all changes will result in the same or less work than originally stated.
+I always let you know of any changes with considerable advance notice.

 ## Week 1 (Jan 18--22): Introductions